-Good Time awarded by the BOP under statutes enacted prior to November 1, 1987, has the effect of reducing the stated term of the sentence that is, it advances the date when release will be mandatory if the offender is not paroled at an earlier date.
-The award of Good Time does not in itself advance the offender's release date.
-It has that effect only if the offender would not otherwise be paroled before the mandatory date.
+"Good Time" awarded by the Bureau of Prisons under statutes enacted prior to November 1, 1987, has the effect of reducing the stated term of the sentence; that is, it advances the date when release will be mandatory if the offender is not paroled at an earlier date.
+The Parole Commission, in setting a parole date, may also consider the behavior for which good time is awarded.